ucdavis-bioinformatics-training/2021-July-Genome-Wide-Association-Studies/base/closing.md

 ## Next Steps

-My recommendation is to follow all of the instructions again, from the beginning on your own and send emails to [training.bioinformatics@ucdavis.edu](mailto:training.bioinformatics@ucdavis.edu).
-We will be responsive to answering questions.
+My recommendation is to follow all of the instructions again, from the beginning on your own and use the slack channel to ask questions or send emails to [training.bioinformatics@ucdavis.edu](mailto:training.bioinformatics@ucdavis.edu).
+We will try be responsive to answering questions.

+You'll have access to the Computing Workshop resources for an additional week, use it to repeat the workshop materials, run freebayes, deepvariant, and/or work on your own dataset.
+Just transfer your data to /share/workshop

+workshop     ACTIVE  2021-07-18T00:00:00  2021-07-31T00:00:00  13-00:00:00  fleet-[18,20,28]

 ##  Upcoming Workshops